 Agile Teams: Pre-Wired for Business Continuity

-While business continuity usually focuses on addressing systems, technology and localized events, the COVID-19 pandemic has forced us to think of business continuity on a much larger macro-scale—especially how we manage the risks of a disrupted workforce.
+While business continuity usually focuses on addressing systems, technology and localized events, the COVID-19 pandemic forced us to think of business continuity on a macro-scale—especially how we manage the risks of a disrupted workforce.

 Over the last few years, companies of various sizes have grappled with the need for flexible work options and distributed teams.
 U.S. Census data shows that fewer than 5% of workers who are not self-employed are able to work from home when needed.
 IT leaders are reorganizing infrastructures to support remote work at a broader level with many cloud-based digital tools now making remote collaboration easier to deploy and use securely within a corporate environment.

 Connectivity tools will unquestionably be the foundation of tomorrow’s digital workplace.
 But it’s not just about the technology—it’s also about your people.